Do you need to get tested for an STD but don’t want to talk to a doctor, visit a hospital or wait in line at a free clinic?

 The first step is to order an STD test either online or by phone and then make a payment.

-If one or more of your test results are positive, you can request a phone consultation with a doctor at no additional charge.
+If your test result is positive, you can request a phone consultation with a doctor at no additional charge.
 At their discretion, the doctor may decide to write you a prescription.

 Throughout the testing process, your personal information is handled discreetly and with the utmost professionalism.
-STDCheck.com adheres to the Health Insurance Portability and Accountability Act (HIPAA), ensuring no unauthorized person can access your information.
+STDCheck.com adheres to the Health Insurance Portability and Accountability Act (HIPAA) rules, which ensures that no unauthorized person can access your information.

 As I’ve already noted, STDCheck.com does not accept health insurance.
 This is to protect their customers’ privacy.
 If they accepted insurance, they’d have to notify your insurer, and the results may appear in your medical records.

-STDCheck.com has a quick turnaround time of 1 to 2 days.
-In some cases, you can get them in 24 hours.
+STDCheck.com has a rapid turnaround of 1 to 2 days.
+In some cases, you’ll get your result in 24 hours.
 The results are posted in your online STDCheck.com account.

-Remember that you can consult a doctor if any of the tests are positive.
+Remember that you can consult a doctor if any of your tests are positive.